green-coding-solutions/example-applications/wordpress-mariadb-data/README.md

 Therefore a `sleep 20` is in the `setup-commands` of the `usage_scenario.json` so that Puppeteer will not get a database connection error from Wordpress.

+## Running the measurement

+To check how to run the measurements check out our [Documentation](https://docs.green-coding.org)